Clifton-Lee/Clifton-Lee/README.md

 - 🔭 I have four years of industry expertise as a seasoned data analytics specialist.
 - 🧰 Python, R, SQL, DAX, Power BI, and MS Excel are among the analytical tools in my toolkit.
 - 🎰 Enthusiast of Machine Learning
-- 🌱 I’m a life long learner
+- 🌱 I’m a lifelong learner
 - 🤔 I work on challenging assignments in my spare time
 - ⚡ Fun fact: I love working out 🏋🏽